 We have abstracted from car-specific sales and vehicle taxes.
 Car-specific taxes would affect citizens' car choices.
 A social planner would not use such a tax in our model.
-Through the Pigouvian gasoline tax ( $\tau = \gamma^{SO}$ ), citizens fully internalize the external cost, which implies that they also make efficient car purchases.
+Through the Pigouvian gasoline tax ($\tau = \gamma^{SO}$), citizens fully internalize the external cost, which implies that they also make efficient car purchases.
 However, the median voter would impose a vehicle tax for distributive purposes: A vehicle tax on big cars directly redistributes from big car owners to small car owners.
 Consider again the situation where a randomly chosen subset of citizens needs to replace their car after the election and suppose the vehicle tax applies to newly-bought cars only.
-In the high tax equilibrium, where the median citizen buys a small car, this induces the median citizen to set a positive vehicle tax on big cars.
+In the high tax equilibrium, this induces the median voter to set a positive vehicle tax on big cars.
 The level of the tax is limited by its effect on citizens' car choices after the election: from the perspective of the median citizen, a too high vehicle tax induces too many citizens to buy a small car, which defeats the distributive purpose of the tax.
 In this setting, the gasoline tax is still distorted for distributional reasons, albeit to a lesser extent.
-The vehicle tax is a more efficient distributional instrument, but the gasoline tax also affects citizens that do not buy a new car.
-Co-existence of the high- and low-tax equilibria (and, hence, the climate trap) remains possible as long as a sufficiently large fraction of citizens keep their car after the election.
+The vehicle tax is a more efficient distributional instrument, but only the gasoline tax affects citizens that do not replace their car.
+Co-existence of the high- and low-tax equilibria (and, hence, the climate trap) remains possible as long as a sufficiently large fraction of citizens keep their car after the election.22